Integrating Apache Hadoop and Apache Flume with IBM MQ

-After installing IBM MQ you must configure your local QMGR to allow the “flume” group or whatever group or user-id you are using to run the local flume process on the same server as your QMGR.
+After installing IBM MQ you must configure your local QMGR to allow the “flume” group or user-id you are using to run the local flume process on the same server as your QMGR.

 su – mqm